robisim74/angular-l10n/doc/spec.md

 * `setCurrentCurrency(currencyCode: string): void`

 ## <a name="5"/>5 Lazy loading
-If you use a `Router` in an extended application, you can create an instance of the `TranslationService` with its own translation data for every lazy loaded module/component, as shown:
+You can create an instance of the `TranslationService` with its own translation data for every _lazy loaded_ module, as shown:
 ![LazyLoading](images/LazyLoading.png)
 You can create a new instance of `TranslationService` calling the `forChild` method of the module you are using, and configure the service in the component with the new provider: